 Following are descriptions of terms related to application monitor templates.

 Application monitor templates

 An application monitor template is a group of component monitors modeling the total availability and performance level of an application.
 A complicated application such as Windows Server may require dozens of component monitors to accurately assess its current status and performance.

-Instead of creating component monitors one-by-one for every application server, you can assign a prebuilt template to a node, which creates an individual application monitor specific to that node.
+Instead of creating individual application monitors for every server, you can assign a prebuilt template to multiple node, which creates an individual application monitor on each node.
 The template can either be one included with SAM, or a custom template you make yourself.
 For example, you can assign the Active Directory 2016 Services and Counters template to domain controllers to begin monitoring services and counters immediately.

 Component monitors are the building blocks of SAM.
 Each monitors the status and performance of a different aspect of an application.
 There are several types of component monitors, each containing settings that define what is monitored and how to monitor it.
 Some have prerequisites, configuration, and credentials requirements for target systems.
 Click here for a list of available component monitors.

-Some types of component monitors allow you to set threshold conditions on the monitored parameters.
-You can set separate thresholds to indicate warning and critical conditions.
-For example, to monitor the percentage of free space remaining on a volume, you can set a warning threshold at 15%, and a critical condition at 5%.
-Later, you can configure alerts to notify key staff if monitored values exceed set thresholds.
+For some component monitors, you can set thresholds on the monitored values to indicate warning and critical conditions.
+For example, to monitor the percentage of free space remaining on a volume, you can set a warning threshold at 15% and a critical condition at 5%, and then configure alerts to notify key staff if monitored values exceed set thresholds.

 As an analogy, pretend SAM is monitoring a car.
-You would have component monitors to check tire pressure, engine RPM, water temperature, battery voltage, and other important subsystems of that vehicle.
-You can set alerts to give notification if the water gets too hot, or if the battery voltage drops too low.
+You can configure a variety of component monitors to check tire pressure, water temperature, battery voltage, and other important subsystems, and then set up alerts to be notified if the water gets too hot or the battery voltage drops too low.
 To monitor a fleet of 50 Honda vehicles, you can create a Honda template with the necessary component monitors for all cars, and then assign the template to all cars at the same time.